Censorship in the Soviet Union: Soviet censorship of film

 Censorship of film was commonplace since the USSR's inception.
 Beginning with the Russian Civil War (1917–1922), censoring film effectively advanced socialist realism, a mode of art production that positively portrays socialism and constituents of socialist nations.
 As propaganda tools directed at the masses—particularly the illiterate—themes of anti-Westernization and nationalism depicted socialist realism in films by negatively portraying elements of capitalist countries while positively depicting the Soviet Union.
-Elements of anti-Westernization included censoring religion and technological superiority, while signs of weakness in the Soviet military like lost battles or frightened soldiers were expurgated to further nationalistic goals.
-Film censorship peaked during the rule of Stalin (1941–1953).
+Elements of anti-Westernization included censoring religion and technological superiority, while signs of weakness in the Soviet military, like lost battles or frightened soldiers, were expurgated to further nationalistic goals.
+Film censorship peaked during the rule of Stalin (1924–1953).

 Acting as the chief censor for films, Stalin was demanding meticulous revisions in a way befitting his interpretation, as if a co-author.
-One famous letter Stalin wrote to Alexander Dovzhenko pertained to The Great Citizen, a film about the Purge Trials.
+One famous letter Stalin wrote to Alexander Dovzhenko pertained to The Great Citizen, a film about the Moscow show trials.
 Stalin's letter made several intrusive revisions on the characters, props, and vital scenes such that the entire film needed restructuring.
 More moderate cases were recorded, such as a picture by Ivan Pyryev, where Stalin only changed the title from Anka to The Party Card.
 However, movies which Stalin thought did not cohere with socialist realism were denied being released to the public; The Party Card was not such a film.
 This picture's screenplay was written during the time of a national campaign to renew individual party cards, and losing one amounted to a serious lack of Soviet discipline.
 Anka, the main character, has her card stolen by her lover, who is the surreptitious son of a kulak.

-Kulaks were farmers resisting Stalin's crop collectivization, and Anka's lover uses the party card for iniquitous purposes.
-In the final scene of the movie she confronts him at gunpoint and, after he ignominiously begs forgiveness, she has him arrested by the authorities.
+Kulaks were farmers resisting Stalin's crop requisition, and Anka's lover uses the party card for iniquitous purposes.
+In the final scene of the movie, she confronts him at gunpoint and, after he ignominiously begs forgiveness, she has him arrested by the authorities.
 By vilifying kulaks, Stalin aimed to diminish public sympathy for them.
 Socialist realism is promoted since, at the end of the movie, her loyalty to the party takes precedence over her romantic feelings; therefore, Stalin approved its production.
 However, not all films earned his approval.